 Role of AI in Quality Assurance: Test Cases for Autonomous QA

-Incorporation of AI is what updates the QA process to its autonomous software testing stage.
+Incorporation of AI is what updates the QA process to its autonomous software quality assurance testing services stage.

-The role of AI in Quality Assurance and testing will also be seen in the changing of testing tools, the tests will be enhanced with AI-powered visual verifications, which will give out a range of different outcomes.
+The role of AI in quality assurance for machine learning and testing will also be seen in the testing tools where the tests will be enhanced with AI-powered visual verifications, which will give out a range of different outcomes.